 HGMD is powered by a team of expert curators at Cardiff University.
 Data are collected weekly by a combination of manual and computerized search procedures.
 In excess of 250 journals are scanned for articles describing germline mutations causing human genetic disease.
 The required data are extracted from the original articles and augmented with the necessary supporting data.

 The number of disease-associated germline mutations published per year has more than doubled in the past decade (Figure 1).
 As rare and novel genetic mutations continue to be uncovered, having access to the latest scientific evidence is critical for timely interpretations of next-generation sequencing (NGS) data.

 Figure 1.
 Mutation entries in HGMD Professional.
-The number of germline mutations published per year has more than doubled since 2010.
+The number of inherited disease-associated germline mutations published per year has more than tripled (3x) since 2010.

 In 2008, Christian Millare had a severe seizure and died.
 He was two years old.
 His mother was convinced that based on his medical records, the opinions of experts, and the published literature, her son’s life didn’t have to come to such a premature end.

 And she was right.
 In 2017, Christian had a battery of tests, including the sequencing of the SCN1A gene.
 The lab that performed this genetic test reported that he had a variant of unknown significance (VUS) there.

 However, that same SCN1A mutation had been identified in an Australian family in 2006.
 The lab had failed to find the one publication that could have saved Christian’s life.

 Numerous free or open source variant annotation tools are available today to extract, annotate and analyze the genomes and their identified variants coming from NGS methods.